LEMUBIT/PayantAndroid/README.md

 For better understanding read the [Payant API documentation](https://developers.payant.ng/overview) before using this library.

-Each of the major operations has a Manager Class in the PayantAndroid library, these managers are PayantClientManager, PayantInvoiceManager, PayantPaymentManager, PayantWalletmanager, PayantProductManager.
-These Manager Classes perform all needed operations that are performed in your dashboard, for instance the PayantClientManager can ADD, GET, EDIT, and DELETE a Client.
+Each of the major operations has a Manager Class in the PayantAndroid library, these managers are *PayantClientManager*, *PayantInvoiceManager*, *PayantPaymentManager*, *PayantWalletmanager*, *PayantProductManager*.
+These Manager Classes perform all needed operations that are performed on your dashboard, for instance the *PayantClientManager* Class can ADD, GET, EDIT, and DELETE a Client.